 BW to host Athletic Training ACES Preparatory Workshops, January 23-25, 2015.
 Learn more here.

 Current students and alumni talk about their experiences in the program.

 Faculty and staff discuss the benefits of the program.

 Athletic training is an exciting, challenging and rewarding career field that is at the forefront of sports, health and fitness.
 It's a people-oriented profession focusing on injury prevention, evaluation, management and rehabilitation.

 Through our affiliation with the Cleveland Clinic, you'll gain expertise from our medical directors and team physicians who are part of the Cleveland Clinic Sport Health program.
 You'll gain knowledge from some of the finest sports medicine health professionals in the world as they provide instruction in the clinical setting and care to our student-athletes.

 Certified athletic trainers can find employment at sport medicine clinics, high schools, colleges/universities, professional sports organizations, corporations/industries, chiropractic offices, among other sites.

-Accredited by CAATE (Commission for Accreditation of Athletic Training Education), our comprehensive program combines didactic coursework with hands-on learning to provide solid preparation for the national Board of Certification examination.
-As part of our program, you'll have an approved clinical instructor assisting you in developing the psychomotor skills needed for this major.
+Accredited by CAATE (Commission on Accreditation of Athletic Training Education), our comprehensive program combines didactic coursework with hands-on learning to provide solid preparation for the national Board of Certification examination.
+As part of our program, you'll have an approved clinical instructor assisting you in developing the psycho-motor skills needed for this major.